 Furthermore, being rigid about arrival times when the work doesn’t require it is an egregious culture error that many companies still cling to.

 It’s certainly true that in some jobs, time of arrival truly matters.
 But managers who are sticklers for precise arrival times and penalize employees who are late are focusing on the wrong thing.
-In many other jobs, performance is and should be measured by the quality of work and results – not by whether someone didn’t land in their desk chair until 9 am (or whatever their start time is).
+In many other jobs, performance is and should be measured by the quality of work and results – not by whether someone didn’t land in their desk chair by 9 am (or whatever their start time is).

 Bottom line: no employee should get into trouble for coming into work late.
 Especially if they stayed hours past quitting time last night, or if they worked all night on work that they brought home.